first, load ppooll_host from the extras menu in max.

 recording multitrack audio out of ppooll is possible with BlackHole & configuring ll.blues’ light blue section to route to your DAW.

-vst@ enables you to work with your own plug-ins within ppooll. first, you must route the directories in the drop-down menu.
+vst@ enables you to work with your own plug-ins within ppooll. first, you must route the directories in the drop-down menu within the act.